Plum Creek Golf & Country ClubPlum Creek Golf & Country Club

 Douglas County

-Pete Dye designed the layout at Plum Creek Golf & Country Club.
+Pete Dye and Perry Dye designed the layout at Plum Creek Golf & Country Club.
 The golf course is a favorite of Castle Rock locals who claim that the final three holes are some of the most difficult in the state.
 The golf course sprawls over very hilly terrain, making it nearly impossible to find a level lie.
 The dramatic elevation changes do provide spectacular views of the nearby mountains though.
 The Plum Creek Golf & Country Club layout features railroad ties surrounding the greens, a signature of Pete Dye's designs.
 There are also bunkers strategically placed throughout and water hazards come into play on a few holes.
 As a former TPC golf course and PGA Senior Tour event host, this challenging golf course will provide a good test of your skills.

 Plum Creek Golf & Country Club